What is the BCCS?

 The members and friends of the BCCS are active in cave exploration and scientific study of the karst environment.

 These efforts have been rewarded.
-Cave surveyors have mapped more than 16 miles of passages in the Butler Cave-Sinking Creek System, making it the forth longest cave in Virginia.
-The Chestnut Ridge System, currently 20.4 miles long, is Virginia's third longest cave and at -800 feet, the state's second deepest.
-A number of scientific papers based on research in the Burnsville Cove have been published, including dedicated journal issues and a book.
+Cave surveyors have mapped more than 18 miles of passages in the Butler Cave-Sinking Creek System, making it the fifth longest cave in Virginia.
+The Chestnut Ridge Cave System, currently 21.26 miles long, is Virginia's third longest cave and at 808 feet, the state's second deepest.
+A number of scientific papers based on research in Burnsville Cove have been published, including a dedicated journal issue and a book.

 Some of our accomplishments and ongoing projects include